2600-daptor II firmware

 Amiga mouse - only button 1 supported.

-CX80 native mode and ST mouse (2nd button on ST mouse not supported).
+ST mouse (2nd button on ST mouse not supported) and possibly some later CX80.
 Also works with the Driving controller, but it's extremely low resolution does *NOT* make it a good spinner for Tempest, Arkanoid, etc. in MAME.

 Note on CX80 - word is there are two verions.
-One is the true CX80, and other is a repackaged CX22, and there is not a way to visually identify which you have as they look exactly the same.
-So try CX22 mode if yours is not working with CX80 mode.
+Original is a repackaged CX22, but there may be a later Atari ST version, and no way to visually identify which you have as they look exactly the same.
+So try Atari ST mode if yours is not working with CX22 /CX80 mode.

 Download the firmware version you want (right click, Save Link As) -